 Food and Water – Minimum 100 oz of water and food to sustain you for 24 hours

-Note: The Friends Hut and Barnard Hut Aid Stations MAY have limited water supplies that should be supplemental only!
-DO NOT rely on aid stations for water!
+Note: Checkpoints MAY have limited water supplies and should be considered only supplementary!
+DO NOT rely on checkpoints for water!
 This is a backcountry race with limited support and racers MUST be prepared for a 24-hour bivouac.

 Sleeping Pad – Minimum 20”x45”x1/2” with a minimum R-value of 2.
 Closed cell foam pads and inflatable pads with a patch kit are allowed.
 No yoga mats (too thin & cold).
 No open cell foam mats (absorb water)